Super Bowl 2021 ads: Here are the leaked commercials

 "DoorDash is a great example of a newcomer who makes a lot of sense to be in the Super Bowl —they've had a lot of growth" this past year, Rucker noted.

-The stock-trading app Robinhood, meanwhile, is also running its first Super Bowl ad, coming on the heels of a turbulent couple of weeks when it restricted trading in GameStop and other stocks after some of its users bid up the stock to stratospheric heights, followed by a plunge in value.
+The stock-trading app Robinhood, meanwhile, is also running its first Super Bowl ad, coming on the heels of a turbulent couple of weeks when it restricted trading in GameStop and other stocks after some of its users bid up share prices to stratospheric heights, followed by a plunge in value.

 Many customers were upset with Robinhood for restricting their ability to trade in the stocks.
 The Super Bowl ad, with the message "We are all investors," could be a way for Robinhood to rebuild its image following a backlash that includes calls for a Congressional investigation into the so-called "meme stock" mania now infamously tied to Robinhood.